Long Live the Kane

 Long Live the Kane is the debut album by American rapper Big Daddy Kane, released by Cold Chillin' Records on June 21, 1988.
-It was produced by Marley Marl and 45 king established both as premier artists during hip hop's golden age.
+It was produced by Marley Marl and the 45 King, and established Kane and Marley Marl as premier artists during hip hop's golden age.
 Kane displayed his unique rapping technique while covering topics including love ("I'll Take You There"), Afrocentricity ("Word to the Mother (Land)") and his rapping prowess ("Set It Off").
 Marley Marl and Big Daddy Kane display a sparse production style, creating beats with fast-paced drums and lightly utilized James Brown samples.